 Based on official recordings in 2018, there are 429 public higher education institutions functioning in Germany among which 106 are universities.
 German universities are above global higher education standards.

 Some of them have been consistently ranked among the world’s best universities.
 Students value these universities for the quality of education, hands-on experiences during their studies, opportunities to improve academically during and after studies and most importantly the safe and friendly environment.

 They enjoy this worldwide reputation thanks to their recognized teaching and research excellence, build upon a long and rich tradition of higher education.
 In addition to the traditional top globally ranked universities, there are several other German universities introduced in global rankings every year.
 Besides being among the best some German universities are also the oldest in Europe.

 If you are a European student and want to study and live in Germany, you will cherish the same rights as a German citizen and EU\EFTA citizen regarding free entry, the opportunity to study and work without any additional permits.

-If you are not however, a European citizen and you want to study in Germany, you will have to apply for a Visa.
+If you are not however a European citizen and you want to study in Germany, you will have to apply for a German Study visa.
 Unless you are enrolled on a summer school language program, you will need to apply for a student visa that allows you to reside in Germany for more than 90 days and also get a residency permit to become able to live and move around the country.
-The residency permit will also allow you to travel visa free in the whole Schengen Area, which makes for a wonderful opportunity to visit the countries you are interested in within the time-frame.
+The residency permit will also allow you to travel visa-free in the whole Schengen Area, which makes for a wonderful opportunity to visit the countries you are interested in within the time frame.

 As for the residency permit, all your documentation will be sent to the Immigration Office of the German region where your University is stationed, and after every bureaucratic procedure is done you will be issued the residency permit.